alex7kom/sweety/README.md

 # Installation

-Download [the latest version](https://github.com/Alex7Kom/sweety/releases/latest) from Github or use Bower:
+Download [the latest version](https://github.com/Alex7Kom/sweety/releases/latest) from Github or use npm or Bower:

 ```
-bower install sweety
+npm install sweety
 ```

-Then just include `sweety.js` or `sweety.min.js` in your html.
+Then just include `dist/sweety.js` or `dist/sweety.min.js` in your html.
+AMD-version of the library that also supports Browserify also available as `dist/sweety-amd.js`/`dist/sweety-amd.min.js`.

 # Use